bigcommerce/dev-docs/docs/api-docs/apps/guide/apps-10-buttons.md

 </div>

 Single-click apps can be installed from outside the BigCommerce control panel.
 For example, an install button on your company's site that directs the merchant to download your app.
-This tutorial provides step-by-step instructions for creating an external install button for BigCommerce Single-click apps.
+This tutorial provides step-by-step instructions for creating an external install button for BigCommerce single-click apps.

 ## Creating an install button